junxit/us-congress-bills-117/bill.md

   >   - **(3)** leverage, to the extent practicable, the research infrastructure of the Department, including scientific computing user facilities, x-ray light sources, neutron scattering facilities, and nanoscale science research centers; and
   >   - **(4)** conduct research, development, and demonstration of low-emissions steel manufacturing technologies that have the potential to increase domestic production and employment in advanced and commercially available steelmaking.
   > - **(e)** *Strategic plan*
-  >   - **(1)** *In general* Not later than 180 days after the date of enactment of the Steel Upgrading Partnerships and Emissions Reduction Act, the Secretary shall develop a 5-year strategic plan identifying research, development, demonstration, and commercial application goals for the program in accordance with this section.
+  >   - **(1)** *In general* Not later than 180 days after the date of enactment of the Steel Upgrading Partnerships and Emissions Reduction Act, the Secretary shall develop a 5-year strategic plan identifying research, development, demonstration, and commercial application goals for the program established in subsection (c).
 The Secretary shall submit this plan to the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Energy and Natural Resources of the Senate.
   >   - **(2)** *Contents* The strategic plan submitted under paragraph (1) shall—
   >     - **(A)** identify programs at the Department related to low-emissions steel manufacturing that support the research, development, demonstration, and commercial application activities described in this section, and the demonstration projects under subsection (h);
   >     - **(B)** establish technological and programmatic goals to achieve the requirements of subsection (d); and